HoangNguyen0712/Timber-Braced-Frame-Software/README.md

 # Software introduction

-This software is develeloped for Capacity-Based Disign of TIMBER BRACED FRAMES
+This software is develeloped for Capacity-Based Design of TIMBER BRACED FRAMES

 # Developers